Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Experiments

-\textbf{Baselines.} We compare Grad-Mimic's Stage 1 online method with other approaches that use gradient information for sample prioritization.
-We consider: (i) \emph{Mini-batch SGD}, the standard method, updates weights by averaging gradients within the mini-batch. (ii) \emph{GraNd}~\cite{paul2021grand} reweights samples based on their gradient norm, prioritizing data that induce greater changes. (iii) \emph{AGRA}~\cite{sedova2023learning} computes the cosine similarity of each sample gradient to an average gradient of another random batch, then excludes outlier samples. (iv) \emph{Grad-Match}~\cite{killamsetty2021gradmatch} adapts gradients by solving a subset selection problem to identify key samples within each batch.
+\textbf{Baselines.} We compare Grad-Mimic's Stage 1 online method against six existing works that use gradient information for sample prioritization.
+We consider: (i) \emph{Mini-batch SGD}, no selection method, updates weights by averaging gradients within the mini-batch, (ii) \emph{GraNd}~\cite{paul2021deep} re-weights samples based on their gradient norm, prioritizing data that induce greater changes, (iii) \emph{AGRA}~\cite{sedova2023learning} computes the cosine similarity of each sample gradient to an average gradient from another random batch, then excludes outlier samples, (iv) \emph{Grad-Match}~\cite{killamsetty2021grad} adapts gradients by solving a subset selection problem to identify key samples within each batch, and (v) \emph{influence function-based methods}~\cite{wang2024greats, xia2024less}, approximating data influence by measuring gradient similarities with a noise-free validation dataset.
+Moreover, we include (vi) another reference model-based approach, \emph{Rho-Loss}~\cite{mindermann2022prioritized, lin2024rho}, which uses a pre-trained model to derive excess losses and prioritizes training on worth learning ones.